scholar-of-artifice/polyglot-security-foundations/docs/deep-dive/sidecar-pattern-explained.md

 # Sidecar Pattern Explained

+> *Help each other, encourage each other, lift each other up. -Ed Reed*

 In this article, you will learn about the sidecar architecture pattern and its relation to `vault-agent`.

 ## What is the Sidecar Pattern?